Katharine Kavanaugh: Hollywood career

 In 1917, Kavanaugh was hired to the reading and writing staff at the New York–based Metro film studio.
 She later recounted her delight at getting a response from Metro and having her first story, The Wheel of the Law, hit the big screen.
 In 1918, Kavanaugh won second place in Photoplay's scenario-writing contest for Betty Takes a Hand, which would eventually be produced.
 She was brought on under contract to supervise continuity before becoming the head of Metro's story department.
-She collaborated with June Mathis a lot in those early years..
+She collaborated with June Mathis a lot in those early years.

 Eventually she became homesick for the stage, and she took a sabbatical to return to Baltimore, where she opened the Katharine Kavanaugh School, which taught acting and screenwriting.
 She also aimed to write, direct, and produce her own motion pictures.
 This was not to come to fruition, however, and she ultimately returned to working with Mathis, who brought her on at First National, where the two worked together for several more years.

-One of her biggest claims to fame was helping to create the Jones Family characters, who would appear in 17 low-budget films between 1936 and 1940.
+One of her claims to fame was helping to create the Jones Family characters, who would appear in 17 low-budget films between 1936 and 1940.
 The first film in the series, Every Saturday Night, was released in 1936, and Kavanaugh would also co-write Educating Father, released later that same year.

 While her screenwriting career cooled in the late 1930s, she continued writing plays that were produced in the Los Angeles area until her death in 1942.
 She and her husband, Oliver Ziegfeld (her manager in her early days), were the founders of the Studio Village Theatre Guild.